Kenneth Arnold: Kenneth Arnold's 1947 UFO sighting

 On June 24, 1947, Kenneth Arnold claimed that he saw a series of nine, shiny unidentified flying objects flying past Mount Rainier at speeds that Arnold estimated at a minimum of 1,200 miles an hour (1,932 km/h).
 This was the first post-World War II sighting in the United States that garnered nationwide news coverage and is credited with being the first of the modern era of UFO sightings, including numerous reported sightings during the next two to three weeks.
 Arnold's description of the objects also resulted in the press soon inventing the terms flying saucer and flying disc as popular descriptive terms for UFOs.

 Investigation of Maury Island UFO "hoax"

 After the 1947 UFO sighting, Arnold became famous "practically overnight".
 Arnold's daughter would later recall the family receiving 10,000 letters and constant telephone calls.

 Arnold was contacted by Raymond A. Palmer, editor of science fiction magazine Amazing Stories, who asked Arnold to investigate the story of two harbormen in Tacoma who reportedly possessed fragments of a "flying saucer".
 Palmer sent $200 to fund the investigation.

 On July 29, Arnold interviewed a harborman who claimed that one of the objects "began spewing forth what seemed like thousands of newspapers from somewhere on the inside of its center.
-These newspapers, which turned out to be a white type of very light weight metal, fluttered to earth".
+These newspapers, which turned out to be a white type of very lightweight metal, fluttered to earth".
 The harborman claimed the craft emitted a substance resembling lava rocks that fell onto his boat, breaking a worker's arm and killing a dog.